-Our world's online computing activity is imposing significant impacts: 3% of the world's power,1 2.8% of greenhouse gas (GHG) emissions,2 and the water of 6.7 million people.3 We face environmental and business risks, yet we lack awareness of the connection between the environment and online-or "cloud"-computing.
+Our world's online computing activity is imposing significant impacts: 3% of the world's power,1 2.8% of greenhouse gas (GHG) emissions,2 and the water of 6.7 million people.3 We face environmental and business risks, yet we lack awareness of the connection between the environment and online computing.

-The data centers where our computing really happens consume vast amounts of power and emit more and more greenhouse gases from power generation, with chemicals that are unhealthy to breathe and cause climate impacts.
+The data centers that make our computing happen consume vast amounts of power and emit greenhouse gases from power generation, with chemicals that are unhealthy to breathe and cause climate impacts.
 Data center cooling systems use up considerable but unquantified amounts of water.
 They affect the water supplies of nearby communities and create power grid concerns while climate and e-waste problems worsen.

-Despite significant investments in low-carbon energy and continuous efficiency improvements, the cloud service companies are expanding so fast that they are failing to meet their sustainability targets.
+Despite significant investments in low-carbon energy and continuous efficiency improvements, data center companies are expanding so fast that they are failing to meet their sustainability targets.
 Emerging shortages of power and water threaten to curtail data center capacity.
-Without mitigation we will soon face hard choices to balance our need for cloud computing against our problems with power, water, GHG emissions, and pollution.
+Without mitigation we will soon face hard choices to balance our need for cloud computing against our problems with power, water, carbon emissions, and pollution.

-This enormous and growing problem requires attention from those who can reverse it: the cloud computing customers.
-Companies and governments buy and use cloud computing services to run their IT operations, but don't yet have adequate awareness and operational visibility into the environmental impact of their decisions.
+This problem requires attention from those who can reverse it: the organizations that provide online applications for work and play.
+They don't yet have adequate awareness and operational visibility into the environmental impact of their technology operations.
 With cloud computing spending projected to grow 20+% a year through 2030, the environmental consequences of inaction will only intensify.4

-Similarly, the public uses cloud services from tech companies that provide such things as streaming, AI chatbots, shopping, search, or social media.
+Similarly, the public uses online applications such as streaming, AI chatbots, shopping, search, or social media.
 There is little popular awareness of the real-world impacts of virtual activity.
 This gap between growing usage and missing awareness creates an immense problem for effective action.

-Cloud Sustainability Watch promotes an urgent transition to sustainable cloud computing.
-For additional resources and The IT Leaders' Cloud Sustainability Toolkit, visit our website at https://cloud.sustainability.watch.
+Cloud Sustainability Watch promotes an urgent transition to sustainable computing.
+For additional resources and The Tech Professional's Guide to Sustainable Computing, visit our website at https://cloud.sustainability.watch.